keybase/node-armor-x/README.md

-# node-armor58
+# node-armor-x
-A base58-encoding library suitable for stream processing
+A base{58,62,64}-encoding library suitable for stream processing